+Triyuginarayan is composed of three words including tri, yugi and Narayan.
 Here tri means three and yugi denotes the period of time - Yuga.
 Narayan is another name of Lord Vishnu.
 It is called Triyuginaraya because the devotees have been offering wood to the fire in the havana-kund since the three Yugas.

 Location of Triyuginarayan Temple

 It is located in the Triyuginarayan village in Rudraprayag district of Uttarakhand.
 It is situated about 5 kms away from Sonprayag, the meeting point of rivers Mandakini and Songanga.